canonical/cloud-init/doc/rtd/explanation/instancedata.rst

 variable references which allow for jinja's dot-notation reference such as ``{{ ds.v1_0.my_safe_key }}`` instead of ``{{ ds["v1.0"]["my/safe-key"] }}``.

-Standardised :file:`instance-data.json` v1 keys
+Standardized :file:`instance-data.json` v1 keys
 -----------------------------------------------

 ``v1._beta_keys``
 ^^^^^^^^^^^^^^^^^

-List of standardised keys still in 'beta'.
+List of standardized keys still in 'beta'.
 The format, intent or presence of these keys can change.
 Do not consider them production-ready.

 Example output: